ansible-middleware/ansible-middleware-workshop/instructions/4-deploying-jbcs.md

 ```

-Run this playbook with the following command e.g. ansible-playbook -i ./inventory/hosts ssl.yml  --extra-vars "jbcs_external_domain_name=frontend-url"

-The hostname of the frontend server can be found in the email received from the RHPDS provisioning.
+This playbook will install the certbot package and use this to create a certificate and key for the domain name of the frontend gateway.
+When this playbook is run we need to provide the frontend domain name with the variable jbcs_external_domain_name.
+This domain name can be found in the instructions email.
 NOTE: Do not add the "https://" part, just the hostname

+Run this playbook with the following command e.g. ansible-playbook -i ./inventory/hosts ssl.yml  --extra-vars "jbcs_external_domain_name=frontend-domain-name"

-`ansible-playbook -i ./inventory/hosts ssl.yml  --extra-vars "jbcs_external_domain_name=<your frontend hostname>"`
+`ansible-playbook -i ./inventory/hosts ssl.yml  --extra-vars "jbcs_external_domain_name=<your frontend domain name>"`

 We'll now create a playbook to install JBCS.
 Create a file called jbcs.yml in the top level folder.
 Copy the following snippet to the top of the file: